 In the 30th JVET meeting, an adaptation of bi-predictive IBC for camera captured and screen contents was investigated in JVET-AD0134 [1] and JVET-AD0215 [2].
 The technologies in the two proposals can be summarized in two aspects.
 The first aspect is an adaptation of bi-predictive IBC GPM only for screen content.
 The second aspect is that IBC BVP-merge and bi-predictive IBC merge for camera captured content.
 The two aspects are studied as Test 2.2c and Test 2.3.

 In addition, in the 30th JVET meeting, IBC MBVD list derivation was also investigated in JVET-AD0396 [3].
-The performance of IBC MBVD list derivation stand-alone and the combination with IBC GPM and bi-predictive IBC are studied as Test 2.4.
+The performance of IBC MBVD list derivation stand-alone and the combination with bi-predictive IBC GPM, IBC BVP-merge, and bi-predictive IBC are studied as Test 2.4.

 Test description